Vanessa Atterbeary: Maryland House of Delegates

 Atterbeary was sworn into the Maryland House of Delegates on January 14, 2015.
-She served as the vice chair of the House Judiciary Committee from 2018 to 2021, afterwards becoming the chair of the House Ways and Means Committee.
-Atterbeary is also a member of the Rules and Executive Nominations Committee, the Women Legislators of Maryland, and the Legislative Black Caucus of Maryland, and previously served as the chair of the Howard County Delegation from 2016 to 2017 and from 2019 to 2020.
+She served as the vice chair of the House Judiciary Committee from 2018 to 2021, afterwards becoming the chair of the House Ways and Means Committee until December 2025.
+Atterbeary was also a member of the Rules and Executive Nominations Committee, the Women Legislators of Maryland, and the Legislative Black Caucus of Maryland, and previously served as the chair of the Howard County Delegation from 2016 to 2017 and from 2019 to 2020.

 In October 2023, after U.S. Representative John Sarbanes announced that he would not run for reelection in 2024, Atterbeary said that she was planning to run to succeed him in Congress.
 She withdrew from the race in December, saying that she wanted to focus on passing gun control and education funding bills in the upcoming legislative session.

+2026 Howard County Executive campaign

 In September 2025, Atterbeary announced she would not run for reelection in 2026 and would instead run for Howard County executive.
+In December 2025, she announced that she would resign from the Maryland House of Delegates on January 14, 2026, to focus on her campaign for county executive.
+The Maryland Reporter and The Baltimore Sun have described Atterbeary as the frontrunner of the Democratic primary, during which she supported funding public schools and improving public safety by working closely with police, and received endorsements from U.S. senator Angela Alsobrooks, Governor Wes Moore, and outgoing county executive Calvin Ball III.
+She was also the only candidate in the race to choose not to use public financing through the Citizens' Election Fund, which prohibits candidates from accepting contributions from political action committees, businesses, or labor organizations.
+She argued using the Citizens' Election Fund would be "unfair" because she already had resources in an existing campaign account and using public financing would limit her relationship with labor groups.

+Atterbeary won the Democratic primary election with 54.9% of the vote on June 23, 2026.
+She faces Green Party nominee Nater Kane in the general election.
+If elected, Atterbeary will be the first African-American woman to serve as Howard County executive.